Frequently Asked Questions

 Individuals with learning disabilities have average or above average intelligence but struggle in one or more areas such as reading, writing, spelling, math, listening and oral expression.
 Because learning disabilities have a neurological basis, the difference in how the brain receives, processes or communicates information is considered life long.
 With appropriate interventions and instruction, children with learning disabilities can achieve success in school and in life.

 New Way values and seeks students from diverse economic backgrounds.
-The Board of Directors is committed to assisting families who cannot afford to send their child to New Way.
+We are committed to assisting families who cannot afford to send their child to New Way.
 The amount of financial assistance awarded to each family is based on financial need, parental support of the school and availability of funds.
 Financial information submitted for review by the Financial Aid Committee and financial aid awards are strictly confidential.

 Financial assistance is limited to tuition.
-Families receiving assistance are responsible for incidental expenses that occur during the school year as well as the Program Planning Fee for new students.
+Families receiving assistance are responsible for expenses that occur during the school year (eg, After-School Clubs or Sports) as well as the Program Planning Fee for new students.

-Students in grades 9 – 12 are provided transition services to fit their educational needs.
-Working closely with our Director of Transition Services, parents, students and faculty work together to ensure that proper planning and preparation is done for each student.
+High school students are provided transition services to fit their educational needs beginning in 9th grade.
+Working closely with our Transition Team, parents, students and faculty work together to ensure that proper planning and preparation is done for each student.

 While students do not wear uniforms, there is a dress code that we ask students to follow.